 Outsourcing ensures access to a larger pool of talent that is familiar with CS best practices — a key benefit given today’s tight labor market.
 This means that you have qualified talent mapping the customer journey and managing the accounts — uncovering opportunities, converting customers into ambassadors and making your business more agile.
 Additionally, you benefit from lower labor costs and increased revenue.

-At ESG, we’ve done the heavy lifting of understanding the nature of the CSM role and creating clear and practical best practices for it.
-We’ve even developed the role of Virtual Customer Success Managers (vCSMs), trained professionals who can bring a passion to engage with customers and partners, help them better understand and utilize the full capabilities and features of your products, and help your business achieve incredible outcomes.
-Over the past several years, we’ve interviewed hundreds of candidates and have developed a pool of talented professionals who possess the key attributes that define a successful CSM.
+At ESG, we know the CSM role like the back of our hand, and we’ve created clear and practical best practices for it.
+We’ve even developed the role of Virtual Customer Success Managers (vCSMs), trained professionals who can bring a passion to engage with customers and partners, help them better understand and use the full capabilities of your products, and help your business achieve incredible outcomes.
+Here’s what we look for in an awesome CSM:

 Awesome CSMs lead your customers to the outcomes they (and you) desire.
 It’s not a reactive “I hope they get there” mentality, and it’s not a dialogue that should be led by your customer.
 It’s a proactive, intentional process of knowledge sharing and engagement, led by a talented problem-solver who’s always two steps ahead.